HTML has links - PDF has Authentication

 General requirements.

-(1) All cranes and derricks covered under this part, except for those exempted in WAC 296-155-52900(3), must be certified annually by an accredited certifier recognized by the department, for detailed information about this certification see WAC 296-155-532.
+(1) All cranes/equipment covered under this part, except for those exempted in WAC 296-155-52900(3), must be certified annually by an accredited certifier recognized by the department.
+For detailed information about the certification requirement, see WAC 296-155-532.

-(b) Where manufacturer's specifications are not available the limitations assigned to the crane must be based on the determinations of a registered professional engineer (RPE), competent in this field and such determinations must be appropriately documented and recorded.
+(a) Where manufacturer's specifications are not available, the limitations assigned to the crane and equipment must be based on the determinations of a RPE competent in this field, and such determinations must be appropriately documented and recorded.

-(c) Attachments used with cranes must not exceed the capacity, rating, or scope recommended by the manufacturer or RPE.
+(b) Attachments used with cranes and equipment must not exceed the capacity, rating, or scope recommended by the manufacturer or RPE.

 (4) Unavailable operation procedures.

-(a) Where the manufacturer procedures are unavailable, you must develop and ensure compliance with all procedures necessary for the safe operation of the crane/derrick and attachments.
+(a) Where the manufacturer procedures are unavailable, the employer must develop and ensure compliance with all procedures necessary for the safe operation of the crane/equipment and attachments.

 (b) Procedures for the operational controls must be developed by a qualified person.

-(c) Procedures related to the capacity of the crane/derrick must be developed and signed by a registered professional engineer familiar with this equipment.
+(c) Procedures related to the capacity of the crane/equipment must be developed and signed by a RPE familiar with this equipment.

 (7) Rated capacity and related information.
-The information available in the operator's cab or station (see WAC 296-155-53400(6)) regarding "rated capacity" and related information must include, at a minimum, the following information:
+The information must be in the operator's cab or station (see WAC 296-155-53400(6) regarding "rated capacity" and related information) which must include, at a minimum, the following information:

 (a) A complete range of the manufacturer's rated capacities, as follows:

-(i) At all manufacturer approved operating radii, boom angles, work areas, boom lengths and configurations, jib lengths and angles (or offset).
+(i) At all manufacturer approved operating radiuses, boom angles, work areas, boom lengths and configurations, jib lengths and angles (or offset);

-(ii) Alternate ratings for use and nonuse of optional equipment which affects rated capacities, such as outriggers, stabilizers, and extra counterweights.
+(ii) Alternate ratings for use and nonuse of optional equipment which affects rated capacities, such as outriggers, stabilizers, and extra counterweights; and

 (b) A work area chart for which capacities are listed in the load chart.